Loading...

 We can now apply our knowledge to complete our second task of this lesson.

-I want you to read what Aisha and Sophia think about educational opportunities for girls during the early modern period.
+I want you to read what Aisha and Sofia think about educational opportunities for girls during the early modern period.

-While Sophia argues opportunities for girls to receive an education were very limited during the early modern period.
+" While Sofia argues, "Opportunities for girls to receive an education were very limited during the early modern period.

-Pause the video here and press play when you're ready to reflect on what you've written and compare it to a model answer Well done if you said that Sophia was correct.
+Pause the video here, and press Play when you're ready to reflect on what you've written, and compare it to a model answer.

 In addition, private tutors educated girls from aristocratic families.